Sakshii-27/vigilo/README.md

 ## Technical Workflow – How Vigilo Works

-1. **Ingest & Classify**
+1. **Industry Selection & Ingestion**

-   - AI scans company data (policies, contracts, product designs).
-   - Classifies by domain (Food, IT, Pharma, etc.).
+   - User selects their industry (Finance, Food, Pharma, IT, etc.).
+   - Based on this, Vigilo shows the required regulators and compliance documents.

 2. **Amendment Intelligence**

-   - Continuously fetches latest regulations (FSSAI, SEBI, IT Acts).
-   - Uses **RAG + LangChain** to analyze and summarize updates.
+   - Continuously web-scrapes official portals (e.g., FSSAI for food, SEBI for finance, IT Acts for tech) and fetches only industry-relevant regulations based on the company profile.
+   - Stores updates as vector embeddings; RAG later retrieves the most relevant context for analysis and summaries.

-3. **Vector Matching & Relevance Check**
+3. **Relevance Check**

-   - Embeds company data into a vector database.
    - Cross-matches amendments against policies, product designs, and labels to detect non-compliance risks.

 4. **Layered AI Analysis (Prompt Chain)**

-   - **AI-1**: Product design & labeling compliance.
-   - **AI-2**: Legal contracts & policy compliance.
-   - **AI-3**: Operational / HR / Finance compliance.
-   - Each stage flags gaps and feeds results into the next.

-5. **Roadmap Generator**
+- Model 1: Retrieves the latest amendments from the vector DB, breaks down large PDFs into chunks, and summarizes them.
+- Model 2: Analyzes company profile, category, and workflows → filters amendments that might impact the company.
+- Model 3–5: Examines different company documents (labels, ads, HR files, contracts, etc.) to check compliance with the filtered amendments.
+Number of models depends on document types provided.

-   - Produces a compliance report with actions, deadlines, and penalties avoided.
+- Model 6: Aggregates insights and generates a comprehensive compliance report, highlighting required actions, deadlines, and risks.
-   - Powered by **LangGraph reasoning**.
+- Reports are delivered to the frontend via FastAPI, displayed in a clear dashboard for easy decision-making.

-6. **Proactive Alerts**
+5. **Proactive Alerts**
    - Real-time notifications via **MCP + Gmail API**.
    - Ensures no compliance deadlines are missed.